Netflix/falcor/model.md

 // true
 ```

-In addition to using JSON graph to make sure that objects don't appear more than once in the models cache, the model uses the references in JSON graph to optimize server requests.
-For more information on JSON graph, see "JSON graph."
+In addition to using JSON graph to make sure that objects don't appear more than once in the Model's cache, the model uses the references in JSON graph to optimize server requests.
+For more information, see Path Optimization.

-Using a model makes it easy to begin your development immediately before the server is finished, and frees you from having to worry about cacheing your data.

-## Working with JSON using a model
+## Working with JSON using a Model

-Every Falkor Model is associated with a JSON value.
-Model's use DataSources to retrieve the data from their associated JSON values.
+Every Falcor Model is associated with a JSON value.
+Models use DataSources to retrieve the data from their associated JSON values.
 Falcor ships with HttpDataSource, an implementation of the DataSource interface that communicates with a remote DataSource over HTTP.

 ```
 var model = new falcor.Model({source: new falcor.HttpDataSource('/model.json')});